DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 🔄 Log Collection ↪️ SIEM ↪️ SOAR ↪️ SOC Team 🔄 Log Collection
 - 7.2.2.1 Security Orchestration, Automation, and Response (SOAR)
     - **Security Orchestration, Automation, and Response (SOAR)**: refers to a group of technologies that allow orgs to respond to some incidents automatically.
 It is a centralized alert and response automation tool with threat specific playbooks and runbooks.
 Response is in a digital work-flow format and could be automated or sem-automated (requiring a single click).
 It often uses AI, Machine Learning and Threat Intelligence.
-    - **Playbook**: a document or checklist that defines how to verify/define an incident and the action taken.
+        - 🐍**Playbook**: a document or checklist that defines how to verify/define an incident and the action taken.
 Playbook is the paperwork.
-    - **Runbook**: implements the playbook data into an automated tool.
+        - 🐍**Runbook**: implements the playbook data into an automated tool.
 When integrated with SIEM, some runbooks are invokable from the SIEM.
 Runbook is the automated technology.
     - SOAR allows security admins to define these incidents and the response, typically using playbooks and runbooks
     - Both SOAR and SIEM integrated platforms can help detect and, in the case of SOAR, respond to threats against your software development efforts.
 It reduces Mean Time to Detection MTTD and accelerates response.
     - Security information and event management (SIEM) systems do correlate information from multiple sources and perform analysis, but they stop short of providing automated playbook responses.
 That is the realm of security orchestration, automation, and response (SOAR) platforms.